 If you are 30 or around that age, you might notice that some things that you didn't use to notice are starting to get your attention.
 One of the most common things is feeling tingling hands, feet, or both it might not be a painful symptom but it sure is bothering.
-In this article, we are going to explore ten reasons why this feeling appears.
+In this article, we are going to explore: Feeling a Tingling In the Hands?
+Here Are the Most Common causes.
 Remember that if you are feeling something that seems odd, call your doctor.
-Let's check out the most common causes for feeling tingling in the hands.

 Most of the time, research shows that tingling in the hands is not a thing to worry about.
 It can be temporary, from stress, or from trauma.
 Remember we are so used to using the keyboard on the computer that we don't realize that is a new tool and a new position for our bodies.
 Only 20 years ago we started to have computers in our homes and use them on a regular basis.
 So a lot of these symptoms are on the scope of the medical professionals since they have increased in the past decades.

 For you to worry or not about these symptoms it is important that you can differentiate if they are episodic or chronic.
 If you realize the tingling is temporary, it probably is caused by trauma, such as a pinched nerve, a position that is not good for your hand, or some kind of bump you didn't even notice happening.
 These symptoms can be easily relieved by physical therapy and changing the position that is harming you.
 So what causes tingling in the hands?